 - Water: Water is an excellent material for sensory play.
 Pour water from one container to another, or test which toys sink or float.
 Add water at different temperatures to a few different bowls and ask children which is warmer and colder.

-For more information about encouraging healthy development, visit helpmegrowmn.org.
+For more information about encouraging healthy sensory development, visit helpmegrowmn.org.